+Hot air ovens are electrical devices which use dry heat to sterilize.
 Hot air furnaces are electrical devices that use dry heat to sterilize them.
 Originally developed by Pasteur.

-Generally, it can be operated from 50 to 300 ° C, using a temperature regulator to control the temperature.
+Generally, The temperature range of a hot air oven is 50 to 300 °C. It can be controlled by using a temperature regulator.
 The double wall insulator keeps heat and maintains energy, and the inner layer is a poor connector and a metal outer layer.
 There is also a full area of air to help in isolation.
 The air circulation fan helps in the uniform distribution of heat.
-These are equipped with adjustable wire shelves or aluminum trays and can have an on / off switch, as well as indicators and temperature control and maintenance time.
+These are equipped with adjustable wire shelves or aluminium trays and can have an on / off switch, as well as indicators and temperature control and maintenance time.
 The capacities of these furnaces vary.
-The energy supply needs vary from country to country, depending on the voltage and frequency (Hertz) used.
+The energy supply needs to vary from country to country, depending on the voltage and frequency (Hertz) used.
 Temperature-sensitive tapes or biomarkers that use bacterial germs can be used to control the effectiveness of the device during use.

 Pros and cons

 It does not need water and there is not much pressure inside the oven, unlike an autoclave, making it safer to work with.
 This makes them more suitable for use in a laboratory environment.
 They are much smaller than the autoclave, but they are still effective.